Which carbon accounting methodology standard should you choose for your company?

 Finally, how do you choose the right carbon methodology for your company?

-Overall, the three methodological standards described here are similar and, if followed rigorously, ensure accurate and actionable carbon accounting.
-Measuring GHG emissions is not an end in itself, but a prerequisite for any concrete action.
+On the whole, the 3 methodological standards described here are broadly similar, equally valid and, if followed rigorously, ensure accurate, actionable carbon accounting.
+Measuring GHG emissions is not an end in itself.
+A company's carbon footprint, on the other hand, is a prerequisite for taking concrete action.

 Whether you want to carry out your first carbon footprint measurement or set up a regular carbon measurement, it is important to set high standards for the quality of your carbon accounting from the outset, otherwise you will not obtain an account that can be used to truly decarbonise your company.